-Revenue vehicle replacement projects cannot exceed \$20 million for buses or \$30 million for rail car or ferry vessel replacement and rehabilitation projects, in the aggregate for both Section 5307 and Section 5339 programs.
+Revenue vehicle replacement projects cannot exceed \$20 million for buses or \$30 million for rail car or ferry vessel replacement and rehabilitation projects, in the aggregate, for all funding programs.
 If the cost of the vehicle procurement exceeds the annual cap, the difference will be programmed in subsequent years subject to availability of funds.

-Fixed guideway replacement and rehabilitation projects in the aggregate cannot exceed the amounts specified for each fixed guideway operator in Table 3.
-The total amount of the caps is maintained at \$120 million (3% escalation) based on the updated CIP projections.
-Each operator's cap is based on its share of the updated fixed guideway need projections included in the adopted Plan Bay Area RTP, with a floor applied so that no operator's cap is reduced by more than 5% from their prior cap.
-The current cap for WETA includes the previous cap for Vallejo Transit to reflect the transition of Vallejo's ferry service to WETA.
+Fixed guideway replacement and rehabilitation projects in the aggregate cannot exceed the amounts specified for each fixed guideway (FG) operator in Table 3.
+The total amount of the caps is \$120 million (3% escalation) based on the updated CIP projections.
+Each operator's cap is based on its share of the updated fixed guideway need projections included in the adopted Plan Bay Area 2040 RTP, with a floor applied so that no operator's cap is reduced by more than 5% from their prior cap.

-When developing the proposed TCP programs for FY2014-15 and FY2015-16, the fixed guideway caps may be increased or decreased proportionally, depending on the aggregate demand for Score 16 projects compared to projected revenues.
+When developing the proposed TCP programs for FY2016-17 through FY2019-20, the fixed guideway caps may be increased or decreased proportionally, depending on the aggregate demand for Score 16 projects compared to projected revenues.
 Operators have the option of submitting contingent fixed guideway programming requests equal to 20% of the operator's cap, in addition to requests for programming the cap amount.
 The contingent requests will be programmed if the program's fiscal balance allows the region to increase the caps.